Skip to primary navigation Skip to content Skip to footer

 Moorish Idol

-Often recognized as Gil from Finding Nemo, this distinct fish has beautiful yellow, white, and black markings with an extended dorsal fin.
-They can grow an impressive 10 inches in length and the older they get, the less prominent their dorsal fin becomes.
-In adulthood, they are often found alone.
+Often recognized as Gil from Finding Nemo, this distinct fish has beautiful yellow, white, and black markings and an extended dorsal fin.
+It can grow an impressive 10 inches in length; the older it gets, the less prominent its dorsal fin becomes.
+In adulthood, it is often found alone.

-The Moorish Idol name comes from the Moors of Africa who supposedly believed that a Moorish Idol fish could bring happiness.
-They are popular in the aquarium trade, however, this fish species has difficulty adjusting to life in captivity.
+The name Moorish Idol’s comes from the Moors of Africa,, who supposedly believed a Moorish Idol fish could bring happiness.
+Although popular in the aquarium trade, this fish species has difficulty adjusting to life in captivity.
 Moorish Idols are picky yet voracious eaters and can become destructive!

 Hinalea